EM-385-1-1 Construction Safety Hazard Awareness for Contractors

 It's Fast, Easy, and Safe!

-Registering for an OSHAcademy account is easy, fast, and safe.
-Registering for an account takes only a few minutes and we never sell, share, or trade your personal information with anyone!
+Signing up for an OSHAcademy account is easy, fast, and safe.
+Signing up for an account takes only a few minutes and we never sell, share, or trade your personal information with anyone!
 You control access If you are already an OSHAcademy student, you can update your enrollment through your student dashboard.
 Need help?
 Call or email or office.

 Each course is organized into modules.
 Each module has a quiz designed to help the student self-assess their understanding of the course content.
 After submitting their quiz answers, students receive immediate feedback.
 Quiz results are not recorded